shamansir/shamansir.github.io/Blog/blog-en/2020-04-23-purescript-ui-driven-by-finite-state-machines-and-event-streams-part-i.md

             pure unit
 ```

-Wait...
-It turns out the `VDOM` engine uses the Finite State Machines under the hood as well.
+Wait… It turns out the `VDOM` engine uses the Finite State Machines under the hood as well.
 Just _a bit_ more complicated ones.

-## <span class="section-num">6</span> The Stub and the Actual App {#the-stub-and-the-actual-app}
+## The Stub and the Actual App

-We need some actual code to work with the system, let's do some stubs:
+We need some actual code to work with the system, let’s do some stubs:

 ```haskell
 data Error = Error